The rural school visits are the primary initiative of Hauora Taiwhenua Rural Health Network’s Rural Health Careers Promotion programme.

-Led by Hauora Taiwhenua in partnership with the Students of Rural Health Aotearoa Chapter and funded by the Ministry of Health, this initiative aims to encourage young people in rural areas to study a health discipline at a tertiary level.
+The rural school visits, led by Hauora Taiwhenua in partnership with the Students of Rural Health Aotearoa Chapter and funded by Te Whatu Ora, aim to encourage young people in rural areas to study a health discipline at a tertiary level.

-The school trips involve groups of tertiary health students touring rural regions to visit rural schools, practices, hospitals, and other health providers in the area.
-During these visits, the tertiary students host interactive health career workshops with year nine and ten school pupils.
-These workshops are an opportunity for the tertiary students to share their advice and experience to showcase the career opportunities available in health and to inspire rural young people to consider pursuing a career in health.
+These workshops are an opportunity for the tertiary students to share their advice and experience, to showcase the career opportunities available in health, and to inspire rural young people to consider pursuing a career in health.

 The rural school visits are integral to our efforts to address the chronic health workforce shortages throughout New Zealand.

 Hauora Taiwhenua has tried to fill this need through sourcing international General Practitioners to fill the gaps.
 Through the NZLocums & NZMedJobs team, Hauora Taiwhenua recruits international doctors and nurse practitioners, for short and long-term placements, which help provide immediate support for under-staffed rural communities.

 Hauora Taiwhenua acknowledges that the long-term solution to this crisis requires us to train more doctors here in New Zealand and prepare them to work rurally where they are needed most.